leafo/lapis/docs/models.md

 VALUES ((select coalesce(max(position) + 1, 0) from users))
 RETURNING "id", "position"
 ```

+> Since `RETURNING` is not available in MySQL, this functionality is PostgreSQL
+> specific.

 If your model has any [constraints](#constraints) they will be checked before trying to create
 a new row.
 If a constraint fails then `nil` and the error message are returned